DariusSasarman/A.I.-Arena/Readme.md

 "Got a question for an AI and don't know which one to ask?
 Ask them all at once!"

-This project is a **front-end and server prototype that lets you query multiple instances at once**.
+This project is a **front-end and server prototype that lets you query multiple instances at once**. (for now)

 ## Here's how it works :